Royal Society of Canada: History

-RSC Academies
+RSC academies

 Each year, the RSC elects approximately 100 Fellows to its three Academies: the Academy of Arts and Humanities, the Academy of Social Sciences, and the Academy of Science.
 These individuals have made significant contributions to their fields and Canadian public life.
 In 2024, the RSC included over 2,500 Fellows.

 There are three divisions of the Academy of Arts and Humanities: an anglophone division, humanities; a francophone division, letters and humanities; and a bilingual division for the arts, embracing architecture, creative writing, and other arts.
 There are two divisions of the Academy of Social Sciences: an anglophone division, social sciences; and Sciences Sociales.
-There are four bilingual divisions of the Academy of Science: applied sciences and engineering; Earth, ocean, and atmospheric sciences; medical sciences; mathematical and physical sciences.
+There are five bilingual divisions of the Academy of Science: applied sciences and engineering; Earth, ocean, and atmospheric sciences; biological sciences; medical sciences; mathematical and physical sciences.

 Presently, the Fellowship comprises four categories: Regularly Elected Fellows, Specially Elected Fellows, International Fellows, and Honorary Fellows.
 Once inducted into the Society, Fellows may use the post-nominal letters FRSC (fellow of the Royal Society of Canada) in English and MSRC (membre de la Société royale du Canada) in French.